 - Investment in capital projects was $471 million for the six months ended June 30, 2021, compared with $352 million for the corresponding period in 2020, and included the acquisition of Johnson Utilities LLC water and wastewater operations with no corresponding acquisition during the same period in 2020, higher capital spending in the Company's Water Services and Distribution and Transmission segments, partially offset by lower spending in the U.S. Operations segment.

-Interim management's discussion and analysis and the unaudited condensed consolidated interim financial statements are available on our website and
+Interim management's discussion and analysis and the unaudited condensed consolidated interim financial statements are available on

 EPCOR, through its wholly owned subsidiaries, builds, owns and operates electrical, natural gas and water transmission and distribution networks, water and wastewater treatment facilities and sanitary and stormwater systems and infrastructure in Canada and the United States.
 The Company also provides electricity, natural gas and water products and services to residential and commercial customers.
 EPCOR, headquartered in Edmonton, is an Alberta Top 75 employer.